 Afterwards, we made our way over to the Hyatt to enjoy the last few hours before sunset.
 Gorgeous views from the deck and an all-too-inviting fire pit made for a great venue to enjoy the scenery before grabbing dinner at nearby Tomaato’s.
 As per usual, we made some new friends on the deck (including a 10-month-old baby that I was tempted to take home with me) and then headed back to the cabin where we attempted to watch a movie (read: popped in the movie and passed out early).

 Sadly, Sunday came entirely too quickly.
 We grabbed breakfast at the Log Cabin Cafe (which carries the title for the ‘Best Breakfast in Tahoe’) and were back in Sacramento by midday.
 All in all, an amazingly wonderful weekend.
 I had forgotten how amazing California actually is, and spending time exploring Tahoe certainly reminded me of how lucky we are to live in the best state in the US (I’m a bit biased, but I definitely stand behind that statement)!
 As much as I miss living in London and exploring Europe, it’s times like these that make me so happy to be Stateside!

-Shannon Kircher is the founder and editor of The Wanderlust Effect, formerly The Traveling Scholar.
+Shannon Kircher is the founder and editor of The Wanderlust Effect.
 Founded in 2009, she has continued to document her international escapes as an expat in Europe and the Caribbean.
-She is a former resident of London and San Francisco and now calls the island of Anguilla home.
+Shannon holds an MSc in Social Policy and Development from the London School of Economics and is a current candidate for WSET Level 3 in Wines & Spirits.
 In addition to The Wanderlust Effect, Shannon is the Director of Marketing for the Frangipani Beach Resort.